GeorgeM2000/GeorgeM2000/README.md

 - 👨🏽‍💻 Machine learning enthusiast.
 - 💬 Let's talk about technologies and stuffs.
 - 👨🏽‍💼 Improving my skills on a daily basis.
-- 📫 Mail me at: giorgos_matlis@hotmail.com
+- 📫 Mail me at: gmatl@csd.auth.gr
 <br/>

 ### :hammer_and_wrench: Languages and tools i am familiar with: